 Flossing and Brushing

 Brushing and flossing carefully after each meal is critical for keeping your braces in good condition and avoiding orthodontic complications.
 Small particles of food can easily become trapped in your braces, and if the food isn’t removed, plaque forms between the teeth and gums.

-Call Your Emergency Orthodontist in Everett.
+Schedule An Appointment With Our Emergency Orthodontist in Everett.